kkots/ggxrd_hitbox_overlay_2211/README.md

   10) Now, projectiles that disappear when their player is hit, if they're still active at the moment their player is hit, will display one more active frame on that frame.
 Previously, they would only show that active frame if they hit someone or something.
 Now they can show it even on whiff.
 This is relevant for Ky j.D, for example.
 This will affect both the display of hitboxes and the display of active frames in the framebar and the framedata.
   11) For AMD cards that can't draw the outlines of the hitboxes, added an untested attempt of a fix.
 If it doesn't help, please manually uncheck the Settings - Hitbox Settings - Use Pixel Shader checkbox.
   12) The outlines of hitboxes display in black color when on top of same colored background in order to improve their visibility.
 This feature has now been made more aggressive and black color will appear at larger color differences.
 You can disable this feature by unchecking Settings - Hitbox Settings - Use Pixel Shader.
-  12) Renamed Sol's "Break" projectile to "Break Explosion".
+  13) Renamed Sol's "Break" projectile to "Break Explosion".
-  13) Added an untested, unconfirmed fix for a crash that happened when one user tried injecting the mod.
+  14) Added an untested, unconfirmed fix for a crash that happened when one user tried injecting the mod.
-  14) Fixed input history being visible on the rematch screen when you're not an observer and 'Settings - General Settings - Display Input History When Observing' is checked.
+  15) Fixed input history being visible on the rematch screen when you're not an observer and 'Settings - General Settings - Display Input History When Observing' is checked.
-  15) Added an option to hide wins on the rematch screen (see [Hide Wins Mod](#hide-wins-mod)).
+  16) Added an option to hide wins on the rematch screen (see [Hide Wins Mod](#hide-wins-mod)).
 And another option to hide rank icons (circle, arrow up/down, equal sign) next to players (enable in General Settings).
-  16) Removed all default hotkeys, except:
+  17) Removed all default hotkeys, except:
     - ESC: show/hide mod UI.
     - F6: disable whole mod.
     - F7: show/hide hitboxes.
     This won't affect existing users who update the mod (if they ever changed any settings at all), only new users.
-  17) Added a missing keyboard shortcut setting into mod's UI: Settings - Keyboard Shortcuts - Disable Mod Toggle.
+  18) Added a missing keyboard shortcut setting into mod's UI: Settings - Keyboard Shortcuts - Disable Mod Toggle.
 Previously, you could only configure this hotkey through the INI file.
-  18) Added a text to the framebar tooltip telling after which frame Millia's Secret Garden becomes able to stay if you RC it.
+  19) Added a text to the framebar tooltip telling after which frame Millia's Secret Garden becomes able to stay if you RC it.
 The text only shows on that one particular frame.
-  19) Added a new text to the framebar's frame tooltip, that shows up only if some currently active projectiles would disappear on hit or block for that player.
+  20) Added a new text to the framebar's frame tooltip, that shows up only if some currently active projectiles would disappear on hit or block for that player.
 It tells you that "Projectile X will disappear if Character Name is hit/blocks on this frame/at any time."
 It may be incorrect if Rev1 is selected.
-  20) Fixed the first framebar frame of Eddie not showing his animation name.
+  21) Fixed the first framebar frame of Eddie not showing his animation name.
-  21) Fixed the "Can YRC, and projectile/powerup will stay" message on the framebar tooltip when hovering over Potemkin Trishula frames.
-The message was previously showing on frame 19 of Trishula, where it shouldn't be.
+  22) Fixed the "Can YRC, and projectile/powerup will stay" message on the framebar tooltip when hovering over Potemkin Trishula frames.
+The message was previously showing on frame 19 of Trishula, while it should be on frame 20 instead.
-  22) Fixed a crash caused by hovering over a framebar frame of a move happening during 5D horizontal hoverdash.
+  23) Fixed a crash caused by hovering over a framebar frame of a move happening during 5D horizontal hoverdash.
 It was caused by there being more gatlings available than the pre-allocated memory can store.
 The crash could only happen on larger screen resolutions where more than 30 gatlings could actually fit in the displayed list.
-  23) Added a display for gatlings from a Blitz Shield reject to the framebar tooltips and 'Cancels' panel.
+  24) Added a display for gatlings from a Blitz Shield reject to the framebar tooltips and 'Cancels' panel.
-  24) Fixed hitstop display in framebar tooltips showing time remaining / time max without account for the RC slowdown.
+  25) Fixed hitstop display in framebar tooltips showing time remaining / time max without account for the RC slowdown.
 Now the displayed times will be larger when slowed down by RC.
-  25) Fixed an incorrect idle frame displayed in framebar when recovering from a Blitz Shield reject while being slowed down by RC.
+  26) Fixed an incorrect idle frame displayed in framebar when recovering from a Blitz Shield reject while being slowed down by RC.
-  26) Made the the following things display better on the framebar on screen resolutions that are larger than 1280x720:
-    - The white/black rectangular inner outline of "hit connected" frames (texture scaling is no longer "linear", but instead set to "no interpolation").
-    - The digits that display the number of similar frames grouped together (resolution of the digit textures doubled, black outline is drawn separately and is no longer included in the texture).
-    - The apostrophe that marks animation starts and different segments of a single animation (texture scaling is no longer "linear", but instead set to "no interpolation", and black outline drawn separately).
-    - Strike, throw invulnerability, super armor and full Blitz Shield charge traingles (resolution of texture doubled, outline drawn separately).
+  27) Made framebar less blurry when it's upscaled, for example on higher resolutions, and changed its font for the numbers drawn inside/on top of individual frames.
     TODO: reduce how the needed amount of padding for bottom and top markers is calculated.
 They are allowed to intersect at 0 inter-framebar spacing, just a little bit.
-    TODO: by default, pretend that projectile framebars have no super armor markers.
-Until dizzy D-fish appears.
-Then add additional padding only for that framebar.
+    TODO: by default, pretend that projectile framebars have no super armor markers and, by the way, remove the marker padding from projectile framebars.
+Until dizzy D-fish appears or jacko sets a house.
+Then add additional padding only for that framebar and only for the top marker.
     TODO: reduce padding between the startup/active/recovery/total text of P2 and the first projectile framebar.
 Figure out why it is too large on bigger resolutions.
+    TODO: add setting to change input delay in online
+    TODO: add setting to control padding between framebars and add a checkbox to compress all projectiles of a player into a single mini-framebar on top of P1's main framebar or below P2's main framebar
+    TODO: add variable thickness to the frame numbers font
+    // TODO: For Elphelt rifle max charge powerup, display the time when you can press S to fire the maximum shot, and not when the projectile has already reached the powerup

   27) New framebar display settings:
     - A text field to type in the amount of empty space between individual framebars.
     - A checkbox to condense all of a player's projectiles into a single mini-framebar, displayed on top P1's main framebar or below P2's main framebar.